What is Ulcerative Colitis

 the lining of the bowel - and hence cause it to be inflamed.

-This bodies immune system then takes this inflammation to
+The body's immune system then takes this inflammation to

 be a further sign of infection - increasing the immune response